 Everyone has an idea of what their perfect trip to the Grand Canyon might look like: the purple sunsets over the cliffs; hiking in the depths of the canyon; or cooking s’mores after a long day of desert exploring.
 But finding a Grand Canyon campground is easier said than done.

 That’s because this National Park itself covers about 1.2 million acres, including the South and North Rim recreation areas.

 There are many excellent campgrounds and backcountry camping opportunities to choose from.
 Planning which Grand Canyon campground(s) you’ll visit should be part of the initial planning of your trip, as many sites book up months in advance.

 8 Grand Canyon Campgrounds Perfect for any Excursion

-We turned to reviews of Grand Canyon campgrounds on The Dyrt for the inside scoop on the best campground options.
+We combed through The Dyrt reviews to give you the inside scoop on the best camping in Arizona on both sides of the Grand Canyon.
 Dive in for advice from campers who have been there before:

 Grand Canyon Campgrounds in the South Rim

 The South Rim is by far the most popular Grand Canyon camping area, close to Highway 40 and the major cities like Flagstaff and Phoenix.
 The Dyrt Campers recommend the following developed campgrounds if you’ll be visiting the South Rim:

 Campground 1- Mather Campground